Reducing your borrowing costs

 Whether you have a mortgage, personal loan or credit card, it’s worth making sure you are not paying over the odds for your borrowing.

-Part of good money management is to regularly review your borrowing particularly if your circumstances change.
-There are several reasons for this.
+Part of good money management is to regularly review your borrowing particularly if your circumstances change:

 - If your income rises you may want to increase your monthly repayments so you can pay off loans and debts more quickly.